rugk/ifg-letter-appeal/README.md

 * [How to calculate the time limit for appeals?](https://forum.okfn.de/t/berechnung-interpretation-der-monatsfrist-fuer-einen-widerspruch/943?u=rugk) (German) Also explains the formal requirements.
 * [CTAN page for `scrletter`](https://www.ctan.org/pkg/scrletter) with links to the documentation of KOMA-Script of (`scrguide.pdf`) in German and English.
+* [Other letter templates in other formats](https://forum.okfn.de/t/briefvorlage-fuer-widersprueche/900?u=rugk) (German) in the OKFN/FragDenStaat forum.